Fort Phil Kearny

 Additionally, the fort, named for a Union general and under the command of Col. Henry B. Carrington, was intended to prevent inter-tribal warfare in the region and keep the Indians away from the Union Pacific Railroad under construction hundreds of miles to the south.

 An 8‑foot‑tall wooden stockade fortified Fort Phil Kearny’s 17 acres.
 Two major battles, the Fetterman Fight and the Wagon Box Fight, occurred near the fort along with numerous smaller skirmishes.
 The Fetterman Fight in December 1866 resulted when Capt.
 William Fetterman allowed himself and his troops to be lured over a hill north of the fort and out of sight of it.
 He and all 80 men in his command were killed by Cheyenne, Arapaho and Oglala Sioux warriors.

 The Wagon Box Fight, in August 1867 a few miles west of Fort Phil Kearny, developed when 32 woodcutters and guards were attacked by the forces of Oglala Chief Red Cloud.
 The men defended themselves with new breech-loading rifles, firing from a corral of wagon boxes and staving off the Indians until help arrived from the fort.

-After the U.S. government enacted the Fort Laramie Treaty of 1868, the forts along the Bozeman Trail were abandoned.
+After the U.S. government proposed and the tribes signed the Fort Laramie Treaty of 1868, the forts along the Bozeman Trail were abandoned.
 Shortly after the troops left Fort Phil Kearny in the summer of 1868, it was burned down, probably by Cheyenne forces.